GlitchCog/ChatGameFontificator/README.md

 It's a Java application archive, so you'll need the JRE to run it, but it's likely you already have that.
 If you don't, you can get it [here](https://java.com/en/download/).
 Install the JRE, and then you can run this program.

-Here are some example screenshots of some of the preset game styles:
+Here are some screenshots of some of just a few of the preset game styles:

 <img src="http://www.glitchcog.com/cgf/cgf_ct.png" width="120" alt="Chrono Trigger">
 <img src="http://www.glitchcog.com/cgf/cgf_cc.png" width="120" alt="Chrono Cross">